 \subsection{Map Types}

-There are a variety of major map types that can be used to display crime incidents.
+There are a variety of major thematic map types that can be used to display crime incidents.
 Digital maps can be extended well beyond push pins in a hanging map.
 In combination, map types can paint both images of individual incidents and overall trends.
 If not carefully constructed, digital crime maps can also be misleading.

 \subsubsection{Dot Maps}